DellGEOS/HybridJumpstart/modules/module_0/4_physical_deployment.md

 11. For the **Have you downloaded a Windows Server 2022 ISO**, enter Y or N. If you choose N, a Windows Server 2022 ISO will be automatically downloaded for you.
 If you choose Y, you'll be prompted to navigate to the ISO using File Explorer.
 12. For the **Have you downloaded an Azure Stack HCI 22H2 ISO**, enter Y or N. If you choose N, a Windows Server 2022 ISO will be automatically downloaded for you.
 If you choose Y, you'll be prompted to navigate to the ISO using File Explorer.
+13. For the **Would you like to use custom external DNS forwarders?**, either enter the custom external DNS forwarder address in the format 9.9.9.9 (or for multiple addresses, separated by a comma (,) and with no spaces: 9.9.9.9,149.112.112.112).
+Alternatively, you can simply press enter to skip, and the deployment will use 8.8.8.8 and 1.1.1.1.

 With the questions complete, the deployment will begin. **Leave the PowerShell window open** as the PowerShell DSC executes.
 The process should take between 40-60 minutes depending on your selections.